kporten/template-react-component/README.md

 ### Publish

-1. For external packages/dependencies, check if they should be added to your `rollup.config.js` in `external` and to your `package.json` in `peerDependencies` and `devDependencies`.
-2. Create a new version and publish your component to the registry with `yarn version`.
+Create a new version and publish your component to the registry with `yarn version`.

 On **commit** (git), the following commands are executed...